BroadbandForum/usp/specification/security/index.md

 ## Theory of operations

-The following theory of operations relies on objects, parameters, events, and operations from the [Device:2 Data Model for TR-069 Devices and USP Agents][1].
+The following theory of operations relies on objects, parameters, events, and operations from the `LocalAgent` Object of the [Device:2 Data Model for TR-069 Devices and USP Agents][1].

 ### Data Model Elements